nymtech/dev-portal/src/tutorials/ipfs-service-provider/download-implementation.md

 The purpose of this function is to download a file to the user's device.
 It encodes the data using a `TextEncoder` and creates a blob using that encoded data.
 After creating the file blob, the function creates a URL object using the `createObjectURL` method, which creates a temporary URL that points to the file blob.

-To get the download part working, we create a HTML anchor element with that temporary URL as the href attribute, simulating a click on the anchor element to open the file download dialog box, and then removing the anchor element from the body of the document.
+To get the download functionality working, we create a HTML anchor element with that temporary URL as the href attribute, simulating a click on the anchor element to open the file download dialog box, and then removing the anchor element from the body of the document.

 ## Modifying our Service Provider